dgitz/ros_hats/doc/SupportedHats/GPSHat/GPSHat.md

 The GPS Hat Node can be used to connect to a GPS Device and publish GPS data over ROS.
 #### Configuration
 A reference launch file for the node can be found at [GPS Hat Node Launch](../../../nodes/GPSHatNode/launch/gps_hat_node.launch).

+### Rviz
+When this node is running, you can add a plugin of type `nav_msgs/Odometry` to Rviz and visualize your GPS's reported pose.

 ### Test Driver
 A Test Executable for the GPS Hat Driver can be ran by running: